-Discord is quickly become the world’s most popular chatting software, at least as far as gamers are concerned.
+Discord has quickly become the world’s most popular chatting software, at least as far as gamers are concerned.

 As far as notifications go, Discord offers its users several useful tools.

-One way to get your messages seen by a large amount of people (on a specific channel or even server-wide) is to use one of several Discord pings.
+One way to get your messages seen by many people (on a specific channel or even server-wide) is to use one of several Discord pings.

 Two of the most popularly used Discord pings are @here and @everyone.

-Today, we will mainly tackle the @here ping and will see in detail what it does.
+Today, we will mainly tackle the @here ping and see what it does in detail.

 So, without further ado, let’ dive right into it.

-The @here ping allows administrators and moderators of a server to ping everyone that is currently online on the server (in a specific channel).
-Only online members that have the permission to see the channel where the @here ping has been done will be pinged & notified, though.
+@here on Discord allows administrators and moderators of a server to ping everyone who is currently online on the server (in a specific channel).
+Only online members with permission to see the channel where the @here ping notification has been done will be pinged & notified, though.

-If you do send a message with the @here ping, this message will only go to members that are currently online.
+If you do send a message with the @here ping, this message will only go to members who are currently online.

-Members that are currently offline won’t see this message at all.
-Also, they won’t be notified about this message when being online again.
+Members who are currently offline won’t see this message at all.
+Also, they won’t be notified about this message when they are online again.

 Use @everyone to reach out to both online & offline members

-If you want to reach out to everybody that has access to a certain channel, regardless of whether this member is currently online or offline, then you need to use the @everyone ping instead.
+If you want to reach out to everybody with access to a certain channel, regardless of whether this member is currently online or offline, then you need to use the @everyone ping instead.

 Here as well, the message will only go out to people that have access to the channel where the @everyone ping has been done.

-But when using the @everyone ping, even offline members that have access to the channel will be notified.
+But when using the @everyone ping, even offline members with access to the channel will be notified.

 Be careful with the @everyone ping

-Pinging everyone on a server is usually reserved to a handful of people, mainly the administrators and, in some cases, the moderators of a server.
+Pinging everyone on a server is usually reserved for a handful of people, mainly the administrators and, in some cases, the moderators of a server.

-Now, pinging everyone is somewhat delicate, as a lot of people absolutely hate being pinged.
+Now, pinging everyone is delicate, as many people hate being pinged.

 So, it is best to err on the side of caution when using the @everyone ping.

-While it is certainly ok to use the @everyone ping for very important messages that concern your server, you should definitely not abuse the @everyone ping for trivial matters.
+While it is certainly okay to use the @everyone ping for very important messages concerning your server, you should not abuse the @everyone ping for trivial matters.

 If you use the @everyone ping too often, you can be sure that you will lose some members.
-Some members dislike @everyone pings that much, that they will quickly leave a server if there are too many pings like that going out.
+Some members dislike @everyone pings so much that they will quickly leave a server if there are too many pings like that going out.

 Here’s how to set the permission for the @here notification

-To enable a member to send @here pings, here’s how you can enable this type of notification.
+To enable a member to send @here pings, here’s how to enable this type of notification.

 Please note: This kind of permission is usually reserved for administrators and certain moderators of a server.

-You generally don’t want to grant this permissions to regular members of your forum, as these kinds of pings are often abused, which could have devastating consequences for your server.
+You generally don’t want to grant this permission to regular members of your forum, as these kinds of pings are often abused, which could have devastating consequences for your server.

 What’s the difference between the @here and @everyone ping on Discord?

-Messages that are pinged with @here will only go out to online members that have access (= see permission) to the channel where the @here ping has been sent. @everyone pings, on the other hand, go out to both online & offline members and reach everyone that has access (=see permission) to a certain channel (= the channel where the ping has originally been sent).
+Messages pinged with @here notify only online members with access to the channel where it’s sent. @everyone pings reach both online and offline members with access to the specific channel where the ping originated.

 Should I use the @here or @everyone ping on Discord?

-It really depends.
-For very important messages, pinging everyone can make a whole lot of sense.
+For very important messages, pinging everyone can make much sense.
 For less important matters, a @here ping is usually sufficient.
-Also, many people dislike @everyone pings and if the message that has been sent out this way does not (directly) concern them, they might leave your server.
+Also, many people dislike @everyone pings, and if the message that has been sent out this way does not (directly) concern them, they might leave your server.

-Can you give me an example for good usage of the @here ping?
+Can you give me an example of good usage of the @here ping?

 Let’s say you need immediate help with something on your server.
-Then, an @here ping would probably be the best choice because you will only want to send that to people that are actually online.
-People that are currently offline are less likely to imeediately help you with something anyway, so why bothering them with a message like that?
-Also, you might want to do a spontaneus giveaway session in one of your channels and, in that case, it would probably be sufficient to just send that to people that are currently online rather than bothering everyone with that.
+Then, an @here ping would probably be the best choice because you will only want to send that to people who are actually online.
+People who are currently offline are less likely to immediately help you with something anyway, so why bother them with a message like that?
+Also, you might want to do a spontaneous giveaway session in one of your channels, and, in that case, it would probably be sufficient to just send that to people who are currently online rather than bothering everyone with that.

-Can you give me an example for good usage of the @everyone ping?
+Can you give me an example of good usage of the @everyone ping?

-Does an @here ping notify people that currently have the status “idle”?
+Does an @here ping notify people with the status “idle”?